By Mike Kocsis | 7 minutes read | Last updated: September 5, 2025 Categories: Menopause Testosterone

 Muscle weakness

-Testosterone levels affect both muscle mass and strength.
-Low levels can lead to muscle weakness.
-This makes it harder to engage in physical activity or carry out tasks that require strength.
+This may make it harder for women to engage in physical activity or carry out regular tasks that require strength.

 Bone density decrease

-Testosterone is essential for maintaining bone density.
-Low testosterone levels can lead to a decrease in bone density, increasing the risk of osteoporosis and fractures.
+Low testosterone levels may cause a decrease in bone mineral density and bone strength that increases the risk of osteoporosis and fractures.

 Sleep disturbances

-Testosterone influences sleep patterns, and low levels can cause sleep disturbances, including trouble falling asleep or staying asleep.
+Testosterone influences sleep patterns.
+Its deficiency may cause sleep disturbances, including trouble falling asleep or staying asleep.

 Reduced cognitive function